vimeda/pletter/CONTRIBUTING.md

 By participating, you are expected to uphold this code.
 Please report unacceptable behavior to [opensource@lykon.com](mailto:opensource@lykon.com).

-We accept contributions via Pull Requests on [Github](https://github.com/vimeda/platter).
+We accept contributions via Pull Requests on [Github](https://github.com/vimeda/pletter).

 ## How Can I Contribute?

 ### Reporting Bugs

-This section guides you through submitting a bug report for Platter.
+This section guides you through submitting a bug report for Pletter.
 Following these guidelines helps maintainers and the community understand your report :pencil:, reproduce the behavior :computer: :computer:, and find related reports :mag_right:.